buekoefoed/CA3/README_CA3.md

  ### Default changes
  - Make sure that the IDE enables _maven_ and _persistence_
  - Delete or refactor _RenameMe_, _FacadeExample_ and _RenameResource_ to reflect the current project
+ - Run the class _SetupTestUsers_ to populate the DB
+ - Copy the DB to remote droplet
+   - SQL scripts -> SQL generator -> Run SQL in droplet terminal to create framework
+   - Copy test data as needed

  ### Deployment setup
  - Change the default remote server in `pom.xml` `<remote.server>https://__INSERT URL TO DOMAIN (example.com)__/manager/text</remote.server>`